 Sambal is the Indonesian or Malaysian word for spicy or hot sauces devised out of several ingredients mixed together, which you can add to your dishes for extra flavouring or just eat it with your dish.
 And there are several types of sambal.

-Ask Maurice what he has cooked up and make your choice while supporting this sympathetic local by getting a jar of shrimps badjak or pink hot sauce or spicy piccalilly or…
+Ask Maurice what he has on offer and get yourself a jar of shrimps badjak or pink hot sauce or spicy piccalilly or…